LUMC/HAMLET/README.md

 In addition to the raw output files, Hamlet also generates a PDF report containing an overview of the essential results and a zipped file containing this report and the essential result files.

+# Which version should you use?
+The version of HAMLET on the 'devel' branch is the latest version, and is probably the version most people are interested in.
+The tagged versions on the 'master' branch have been validated more extensively and are used by the LUMC for clinical purposes.
+Although we can give **no guarantees** that the output of HAMLET is correct or complete, this is probably the version you should use (**at your own risk**) if you plan to analyse clinical samples.

 # Installation

 The dependencies required for running the pipeline are listed in the provided `environment.yml` file.
 To use it, first